-Please join us for the 2019 Conference on Retroviruses and Opportunistic Infections (CROI), the world's foremost gathering of HIV/AIDS research scientists, clinicians, educators, and policy makers, to be held March 4, 2019, through March 7, 2019, in Seattle, Washington, USA.
+Please join us for the 2020 Conference on Retroviruses and Opportunistic Infections (CROI), the world's foremost gathering of HIV/AIDS research scientists, clinicians, educators, and policy makers, to be held March 8, 2019, through March 11, 2019, in Boston, Massachusetts, USA.
 Information about online registration along with a wealth of material about the conference, its events, travel, and local accommodations can be found on the CROI website.
 This invitation does not imply a guarantee of acceptance or any financial assistance to ensure your presence.
 All invitees must plan to attend at their own expense.
 We advise you to contact the appropriate government authorities and the Embassy or Consulate in your country in order to facilitate all travel and visa requirements.

 More than 4000 attendees are expected at this year's CROI, a model of global collaborative science and the premier international venue for developing the most effective clinical practices from cutting-edge research.